dsandif/WeatherViewer/Readme.md

+#WeatherViewer for iOS
-# The WeatherViewer project uses CocoaPods Dependency Manager
+The WeatherViewer project uses CocoaPods Dependency Manager

 To Run WeatherViewer without Errors, you must open the WORKSPACE and not the project